rheedhar/WHOT-AI/README.md

 - Requested suit (i.e. when a whot card is played and player requests a specific suit from the next player)

 **Model Output**
-- Action to take (card to play or go market)
+- Action to take (card to play or go to market)

 ## Running the Code